 - Students interested in interning at NASA can visit the SOLAR launchpad to apply to several summer research opportunities with one application.

 The Smithsonian Environmental Research Center's (SERC) Internship Program offers undergraduate and beginning graduate students a unique opportunity to gain hands-on experience in the fields of environmental research and education.
-This program enables students to work on specific projects under the direction of SERC's professional staff and is tailored to provide the maximum educational benefit to each participant.

 Amy Replogle '05 participated in the Ohio State Plant Pathology summer research program and recommends it to students interested in plant research.
 Her research was Characterization of Bacillus in the Soybean Rhizosphere.